MohammadrezaFarahmand/Gallery/README.md

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhs 3 000    t    ve           n th rwse r The page will reload if yo
-You will also see any li nt errors i
+You will also see any li nt errors
 ### `
 Launches the test runner in te interact
 See the section about [runnng tess(hts//f book.gtb.i/cete -a-apdocs/ ning-tts) for morinforation.
 Builds the app for productio to
 It correctly bundles React in productiomoe andopimze s th buifthbt pormace